skodjob/blog/posts/automation/packer-testing-farm.md

 └── bootstrap.sh
 ```

-Then, you just have to step into root directors (testing-farm-build) and start the build.
+Then, you just have to step into the root directory (testing-farm-build) and start the build.
 You can begin the packer build with the following command:
 ```shell
 packer build -var="aws_secret_key=${AWS_SECRET_ACCESS_KEY}" -var="aws_access_key=${AWS_ACCESS_KEY_ID}" -var="image_name=${AMI_NAME}" --var="aws_ssh_username=centos" .